TheRealKaup/KTech/readme.md

 ---

-## Intereseting Details About KTech
+## Intereseting Details

-- KTech is simply a library, but I made an application (using KTech itself) called "TextureCreator" which helps creating terminal cell-based textures, and perhaps in the future more applications similar to this will be created, and a proper software development kit will come to be.
+- KTech is simply a library, which naturally makes certain aspects of KTech game development tedious without external help.
+For this reason I made an application, using KTech itself, called "TextureCreator" that helps creating terminal cell-based textures.
+TextureCreator covers and improves one aspect of KTech game development.
+This kind of application is reminiscent of a part of a software development kit (SDK).
+In the future, as mentioned in the goals, more applications similar to this will be created, and a proper SDK for KTech will come to be.
-- The game developer (the KTech user) constructs their own game loop with functions that the engine comes with.
+- The game developer (the KTech user) constructs their own game loop with functions provided by the library.
+While this makes the distinction between game and engine different from popular game engines, this is the design I chose, because it gives the KTech user superior control and understanding of what's happening.
-- Although KTech's level is quite low, it attempts at being easy to use, friendly and intuitive for new game developers.
 - The engine relies only on the CPU for its processing (audio, graphics, collision...) and achieves more than playable performance.
-- Making a game with KTech can be done entirely from a terminal by using a terminal text editor (like Vim) for writing code, the TextureCreator application for creating textures, a C++ compiler accessible from a terminal to create an executable, and by simply running the game to play it in the terminal.
+- As explained in the manifesto, making a game with KTech can be done entirely from a terminal by using a terminal text editor (like Vim) for writing code, the TextureCreator application for creating textures, a C++ compiler accessible from a terminal to create an executable, and by simply running the game from a shell to play it in the terminal.
-- I, Kaup, started developing KTech in March 2022.
+- I, Kaup, started the development of KTech in March 2022.
 I had many breaks, sometimes as long as a month.
-This is the biggest programming project I have ever had, and I wouldn't be surprised to know that until now I have invested a 4 digit number of hours into developing it.
+This is the biggest programming project I have ever had, and I wouldn't be surprised to know that until now I have invested a 4 digit number of hours into making it.

+---

+## Documentation

+KTech's entire documentation is stored within KTech's GitHub repostiroy (this very one).

+In front of you are listed all of the files that comprise KTech's documentation:

+- [references.md](references.md) - direct information about each element of the library.
+- [tutorials.md](tutorials.md) - tutorials about getting KTech, using its different elements, creating a game with it and compiling.
+- [faq.md](faq.md) - answers for frequently asked questions.
+- [examples.md](examples.md) - analyses and explanations of the examples included in the "examples" directory in this repository.
+- [LICENSE](LICENSE) - the license which covers KTech.

 ---